Is Sports Betting Legal in Massachusetts?

 The Massachusetts Gaming Commission regulates sports betting in the Bay State.
-The commission’s mission statement is to create a fair and transparent process for implementing the expanded gaming law.
-Currently, the commission is establishing the framework and legislation for retail and online sports betting in the state.
-It is also creating the licensing process so sportsbooks can apply to launch in Massachusetts.
+In managing Massachusetts' gambling laws, the commission’s mission statement is to create a fair and transparent process for implementing the expanded gaming law.
+The commission established the framework and legislation for retail and online sports betting in the state.
+It also created the licensing process which enabled sportsbooks to apply to launch in Massachusetts.

 Is betting legal in Massachusetts?

 Massachusetts sports betting became legal after Governor Charlie Baker signed HB 5164 on August 10, 2022.
-Retail and online sports betting are now able to launch, although sportsbooks are not expected to be operational until 2023.
+Retail sports betting launched on January 31, 2023 while the online sports betting market opened on March 10, 2023.

 Who governs sports betting in Massachusetts?

 The Massachusetts Gaming Commission oversees sports betting in MA.
-The commission will create the licensing process for all sportsbooks and testing measures to ensure each operator is safe.
+The commission has created the licensing process for all sportsbooks and testing measures to ensure each operator is safe.